2017-SD/fishing-tutorial-2/tutorial/GrailsReactOfflineAppTutorial.md

 ```

 The lines at 154 and 155 are conditions for conditionally rendering the Catch table and Catch detail modal respectively.
 They must be conditionally rendered so that the app does not crash trying to do operations on empty or undefined objects.

 The button on line 167 has the `showCatches` function we made earlier as its `onClick` function.
 After the function completes its run, the `catches` boolean from line 154 becomes true, which allows the Catch table to be rendered.
 Since the fetch requires you to be online and logged in to get a proper response, we should only allow it to be rendered if those requirements are met.

 Notice the functions being passed as props to the Catch table, loading modal, and Catch detail modal.
 These are the functions being referenced as props inside of the components when we defined them earlier, and defined here rather than inside the components themselves.

 Run the app again.
-Initially, it looks the exact same.
+Initially, it looks exactly the same.
 Log in, and the `showCatches` button appears.
 Click on it, and the table appears with the catch that was Bootstrapped into the database

 ![](images/9.png)